artech-git/apollo/content/posts/asref_borrow_deref.md

 process_string(&string);  // works
 process_string(str_literal);  // also works
 ```
-In above example we have seen how we can pass around all those types which does `AsRef` implementation are now qualified to be passed as a owned type and later using `as_ref()` method we can call that type to be represented into intented type as a read only reference.
+In the above example, we have seen how we can pass around all those types that implement `AsRef`.
+These types are now qualified to be passed as owned types, and later, using the `as_ref()` method, we can call that type to be represented as the intended type as a read-only reference.

-Since there exists implementation for `&str` and `String` type as shown below
+Since there exist implementations for `&str` and `String` types as shown below:
 ```rust
 impl AsRef<str> for String {
     #[inline]